 They also don’t really provide any kind of plan of action which makes the book quite worthless.
 In my opinion. any self help book needs to have:

 A motivation aspect and then something the person can start doing.
 Most books have the first thing, but Alex’s has both.

 In the case of his book, he provides a few examples of what one person can do if they want to become rich by:

-Creating a product or business for a niche crowd.
+Creating a product or business for a niche crowd (100%, he gets this right, I’ve made much of my money online using this principal, it’s explained here).
 He used an excellent example of a product for Cross Fitters in a section of his book to show this.

 He also talked about making money quickly, which I was skeptical about reading, but his whole thing regarding that point was to find clients that will pay you for a certain service you excel at.